telerik/maui-docs/controls/dataform/styling/error-message-styling.md

 **5.** The `ViewModel` used for the DataForm editors

 <snippet id='dataform-datatype-editors-model'/>

-where the `local` points to the namespace where the `DataTypeEditorsModel` is defined.

 The following image shows what the DataForm control looks like when the styles described above are applied: